 Eat healthy.
 Those doughnuts are OK here and there, but you'll need to make sure you're getting enough protein and lots of nutrients from fruits and vegetables to keep your strength up.
 Need recipe ideas?
 Check some out here!

 Go to the doctor.
 Remember to get your regular checkups to stay healthy and feeling your best.
 It can be difficult, but don't neglect your preventative care.

 Have interests outside of caregiving.

 Go out with friends.
 Participate in a monthly book club, recipe exchange, movie night or night out to recharge your batteries.
 Friendships are an important part of mental health.

 Do something for yourself.
 Find a hobby — or jump back into a hobby you had on the back burner — and do it at least once a week.
 Perhaps scrapbooking, reading or yoga?
 When you are happy, you're able to be a better caregiver.

 Schedule "me" time.
 When your life consists of making sure another person is going to their appointments and doing things they want to do, it can be easy to forget about yourself.
 Once a day, make sure you have at least 30 minutes to yourself to take a bath, read a book or do something else just for you.
 It's not being selfish; it's good for both of you!

 Keep a notebook handy.
 Write down questions for doctors, things to do, ideas to consider, information to research and anything else that may make things flow more smoothly in your daily tasks.

-Hoveround's Power Wheelchairs are different than other wheelchairs, and they allow loved ones to remain aging in place, decrease falls and help loved ones regain their independence and mobility.
+Hoveround's power wheelchairs are different than other wheelchairs, and they allow loved ones to remain aging in place, decrease falls and regain their independence and mobility.
 Call our Mobility Specialists today at (800) 542-7236 to find out which mobility solution fits your loved one's needs.